Types of organisational change

-Planned change is often implemented with the aim of improving the ways a business operates or to achieve pre-defined goals.
-This could be, for example, introduction of new products and services or organisational restructure.
+Planned change is often implemented with the aim of improving the ways a business operates or achieving pre-defined goals.
+For example, introducing new products and services or carrying out organisational restructure.

 As well as planned and reactive, change can also be categorised as developmental, transitional, transformational or remedial.
 Each type of change has a different degree of complexity and uncertainty, and may require different implementation methods and commitment of resources.